University Hospitals Plymouth NHS Trust cares for 10 patients with Covid-19 in hospital

 University Hospitals Plymouth NHS Trust was caring for 10 patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on March 3 was down from 15 on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on March 10 was in line with the same day the previous week.

-The figures also show that seven new patients with Covid were admitted to hospital in University Hospitals Plymouth NHS Trust in the week to March 1.
+The figures also show six new patients with Covid were admitted to hospital in University Hospitals Plymouth NHS Trust in the week to March 8.